-When my partner George died in October of 2020, one of the things I dreaded was the coming rainy season.
-After my brother’s death in June, I was consoled by the beautiful blue and yellow days, the long soft evenings, the silken roses in overflowing gardens.
-By October I feared I had only darkness and storms ahead.
+When my partner, George, died in October 2020, one of the things I dreaded was the coming rainy season.
+After my brother’s death in June, I was consoled by the beautiful blue and yellow days.
+By the long soft evenings, the silken roses in overflowing gardens.
+In October, I feared I had only darkness and storms ahead.
 Grayness inside and out.

 This flowing, liquid water is the reason we have our gorgeous, verdant earth.
 Hydrogen is a gift of the Big Bang, oxygen of the eventual demise of the earliest mother stars.
-They likely joined forces to create water in its various states — liquid, solid, gas — soon after the first oxygen molecules showed up 13 billion years ago.
-The duo became part of the early matter of the universe that gravity eventually swirled into galaxies of stars and planets.
+They likely joined forces to create water soon after the first oxygen molecules showed up 13 billion years ago.
+The duo became part of the early matter of the universe that gravity swirled into galaxies of stars and planets.

-After half a billion years the planet calmed down and slowly cooled enough for water vapor to build up in the atmosphere, attach itself to particulates of various kinds, and start to fall as rain.
-It then fell steadily for millions of years, building up the oceans and the underground aquifers, bequeathing earth a surface that’s 70% water.
+After half a billion years, the planet calmed down.
+It slowly cooled enough for water vapor to build up in the atmosphere.
+There it attached itself to particulates of various kinds, and began to fall as rain.
+It then fell for millions of years, building up the oceans and the underground aquifers.
+Bequeathing earth a surface that’s 70% water.

 The water softly enveloping me on that January day is the same water that arrived in the asteroids.
-That fell in those millions-years-long torrents.
+That fell in those millions-year-long torrents.
 It’s the same water that fostered the evolution of life.
-That quenched the thirst of dinosaurs.
-That lured our ancestors out of Africa.
-That got locked in ice during the great glaciations.
-That helped convince our forebears to try farming the seeds they were gathering and dictated where that could happen, spurring the rise of the ancient river valley civilizations.
+Quenched the thirst of dinosaurs.
+Lured our ancestors out of Africa.
+Got locked in ice during the great glaciations.
+Helped convince our forebears to try farming the seeds they were gathering.
+Then dictated where that could happen, spurring the rise of the ancient river valley civilizations.

 “Strange to tell,” Whitman says, rain “gave me an answer“: